A pay-per-click advertising campaign, similar to just about any other digital marketing strategy, isn’t a set-it-and-forget-it activity.

 Make sure your conversion tracking is accurately set up and properly configured.
 As part of this step, ensure that all conversions are being tracked appropriately and make sure that all landing pages have contact forms, phone numbers and any other relevant conversion necessities.
 Also ensure correct tracking scripts are embedded.

-When initially setting up goals, it’s ideal to work with your PPC team for proper attribution on any shared ones.
+When initially setting up goals, it’s ideal to work with your PPC team for proper marketing attribution on any shared ones.
 So, during your audit, it may make sense to meet with them again to discuss how everything is working on their end.

 This step is crucial because using the right settings allows you to accurately collect data and performance metrics and calculate your cost-per-lead.
 So, within your campaign, select the settings link and then click Networks to expand it.
 Opt out of these networks and make sure both boxes are unchecked.